Analytical Models for Power Networks: The case of the Western US and ERCOT grids: Generative Model for Power Grid Network

 Similarly, for $m=k_2$, at large $t$,

 Finally, for $m > k_2$, for large $t$, using the same method we get:

-\\ Using equations (\ref{equ3}), (\ref{equ4}), (\ref{equ5}) and (\ref{equ6}), the fraction of nodes $n(d)$ with degree less than $d$ is given by
+\\ Using Equations (\ref{equ3}), (\ref{equ4}), (\ref{equ5}) and (\ref{equ6}), the fraction of nodes $n(d)$ with degree less than $d$ is given by

-\\ Continuing in the same way, if $K$ takes values $k_i$ with probability $\alpha_i$ respectively for some range of $i$s, the p.d.f. of the degree distribution for some degree $d$ is given by:
+Using an identical approach, it is clear that if $K$ takes values $k_i$ with probability $\alpha_i$ respectively over some range of $i$'s, the nodal degree distribution is given by a weighted shifted sum of exponentials:

-The network created by our generative model, thus, has a degree distribution given by a combination of exponential distributions.
-Figure \ref{fig3} shows the degree distribution for two networks given by our generative model with variable $K$ taking 3 possible values ($3, 4 \text{ and } 5$).
-We see that the degree distribution in both cases is well approximated by a combination of exponential distributions as given by equation (\ref{varialbek}).
-We show later that this is in excellent agreement with the degree distribution observed in several real power grids.

-The validity of using a mean-field model to represent the network growth can be established using the Azuma-Hoeffding's inequality \cite{Durrett}.
-Let $Z(m,t)$ be the random variable representing the number of nodes of a given degree $m$ at time $t$. $Z(m,t)$ depends on the locations of the incoming nodes which are given by $y_1$, $y_2$ etc. We obtain a martingale $Z_i(m,t)$ as follows:
+\textbf{Validity of Mean-Field:} We now discuss the correctness of using a mean-field model to approximate the degree distribution in our analysis of the generative model.
+We first construct a random variable $Z(m,t)$ to represent the actual number of nodes of degree $m$ at time $t$.
+Let the locations of incoming nodes in the system be given by $y_1$, $y_2$ etc. beginning with the first node.
+We can then obtain a martingale $Z_i(m,t)$ as follows: